-Organisations that register an interest will receive information on how and when to applying in the near future.
+Organisations that register an interest will receive information on how and when to apply in the near future.

-To receive information or to speak to a Slater & Gordon representative about grant application processes and fund priorities email firstname.lastname@example.org providing your contact details.
+To receive information or to speak to a Slater and Gordon representative about grant application processes and fund priorities email firstname.lastname@example.org providing your contact details.

 An Advisory Committee supported by a Secretariat will consider and recommend priorities and individual projects for funding.